Wtower/django-ninecms/README.rst

 This is a full guide to create a new project. *Soon a Quick Guide will be added*.

+There is also a project that can be used as an
+`empty Django 9cms web site starter<http://www.github.com/Wtower/django-ninecms-starter>`_.

 1. Create a new project

    Create a new project, if not existing, and optionally (as a reminder):